Jo3690/SOG/README.md

 In the "SubOptGraph/" folder, all the scripts with the format of ".py" are used to train the model or make predictions.

+You can run the script in your terminal using the following command as an example:

+python -m absorption.py model.num_layers 5 model.mini_layers 3 train.epochs 100

+You can also change the hyperparameters by yourself according to the instructions in "core/config.py"

 absorption.py; emission.py; fwhm.py; plqy.py.
 These four are used for Deep4Chem dataset

 10-foldchemabs.py; 10-foldchememi.py; 10-foldchemplqy.py.
 These three are used for ChemFluor dataset.